aesopagency/aesop-candidate-test/README.md

 The 3D scene has few issues, your users submit these issues on your bug tracker:

-- "Whenever I click the slider on dat.gui the control panel will resize following my cursor until I reload the page"
+- "Whenever I click the slider on the control panel it will get stuck resizing itself following my cursor or until I reload the page"
-- "The rotation parameters on the control panel don't work correctly, if I put 90 degrees it doesn't look like it's rotating 90 degrees"
+- "The rotation parameters on the control panel do not work correctly, if I slide the axis to 90 degrees it doesn't look like it's rotating 90 degrees"
 - "I tried to click on the 'Animate rotation' check box but the rotation isn't animating as it should"

+Can you solve these issues reported from your users?

-Document your findings and add any comments of your researches on the `NOTES.md` file at the end of the exercise
+Document your findings and add any comments of your research on the `NOTES.md` file at the end of the exercise

 ## Send the project to review